-With the exception of competitive class appointments from the Civil Service List of Eligibles, all recruitment efforts to locate civil service staff must serve to implement the affirmative action policy of the College.
+With the exception of competitive class appointments from the Civil Service Eligible List, all recruitment efforts to locate civil service staff must serve to implement the AAP.
 Job announcements for noncompetitive and/or labor class positions are posted and announced through the Human Resources Office.
-Noncompetitive and/or labor class positions must also be publicly advertised, unless the job can be filled by qualified persons already in the employ of the College.
+Noncompetitive and/or labor class positions must also be publicly advertised, unless the job can be filled by qualified persons already in the employ of SUNY Cortland.
 All entry-level, noncompetitive and/or labor class positions must be publicly advertised.
-Screening of applications is performed by a committee made up of representatives from the College's Affirmative Action Office, the Human Resources Office, and other areas as appropriate.
+Screening of applications is performed by a committee made up of representatives from the Human Resources Office, and other areas as appropriate.

-D. Auxiliary Services Corporation
+D. SUNY Cortland Auxiliary Services

-The calendar Corporation (ASC) is a private, nonprofit corporation that has a contractual relationship with SUNY Cortland.
-Responsibility for affirmative action in ASC has been assigned to the executive director, ASC office, Winchell Hall.
+SUNY Cortland Auxiliary Services is a private, nonprofit corporation that has a contractual relationship with SUNY Cortland.
+Responsibility for affirmative action in Cortland Auxiliary has been assigned to the executive director, Cortland Auxiliary office, Neubig Hall.

-CHAPTER 840.05 RECORDS, REPORTS AND MONITORING
+840.05 RECORDS, REPORTS AND MONITORING

-All recruitment efforts shall serve to implement the affirmative action policy of the College.
+All recruitment efforts shall serve to implement the Affirmative Action Policy (AAP) of the university.